nats-io/jetstream-leaf-nodes-demo/README.md

 Here we are exporting the consumer API as public service with a stream as response (meaning more than one message as response).
 This can also be done as private export which requires a token signed by the exporting account for the importing account.
 Therefore you have precise control on who can import.
 You can also export the entire JetStream API by exporting `$JS.hub.API.>`.
-If you do so, you are giving full control over JS to everyone importing.
+If you do so, you are giving full control over JetStream to everyone importing.
 I also export `$JS.hub.API` instead of `$JS.API`.
-This is so that I can pin access to a particular JS domain and not just use to the one where I connect to.
+This is so I can pin access to a particular JetStream domain and not just to the one I connect to.

 On import we change `$JS.hub.API` to `JS.test@hub.API`.
 This is done to stay clear of the $JS prefix which may get additions as new features are added to JetStream.